 A general tax allowance for married couples was abolished from 6th April 2000.
 However, those who were already aged 65 or over at that point (i.e. born before 6th April 1935) continued to receive this allowance.
-In 2017/18 recipients are entitled to a reduction in their tax bill of 10% of £8,445 or £844.50.
-However, those with taxable income in excess of £28,000 per year can see this allowance reduced on a sliding scale to a floor of £326 per year.
-More details can be found at: https://www.gov.uk/married-couplesallowance/overview
+In 2019/20 recipients are entitled to a reduction in their tax bill of up to 10% of £8,915 or £891.50.
+However, if your income is above a certain limit, married couple's allowance is reduced by £1 for every £2 of additional income3.
+More details can be found at: https://www.gov.uk/married-couples-allowance

 b) The ‘Marriage Allowance’

 A new tax allowance for certain married couples was introduced on 6th April 2015.
 This is known as the ‘Marriage Allowance’ and is designed for married couples and civil partners where one partner is on a low income and is not using up all of their personal tax-free allowance.
 Under the terms of the ‘Marriage Allowance’, the lower earning partner can transfer £1,250 of unused personal allowance to the other partner, provided that the other partner is a basic rate taxpayer.
 The recipient thereby saves 20% of £1,250 or £250 per year.
 More information can be found here: https://www.gov.uk/marriage-allowance/howit-works.
 Take-up of this allowance has been lower than expected and there may be many couples who are entitled to benefit from it but who do not claim it.
 Note that you cannot claim both of these allowances.
 If you are entitled to the Married Couple’s Allowance, then you cannot claim the Marriage Allowance.